magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 ## Alternatives

-There are alternative ways that provide some automation to the upgrading process:
+There are alternatives methods that automate parts of the upgrade process:

 1. [Upgrade using the script][] (semi-automated process) Upgrading using the script process is a bit easier and less intensive, if you have not made updates to values that the script affects.